rohit-m/mala-lingo/README.md

 ### TODO:
-- sheets-sync to have authed user to insert to DB
+- Update prod to have latest auth changes and check it works
 - sheets-sync tests
 - backend tests
 - frontend tests